Be quiet!

-be quiet! is a brand owned by the German company Listan GmbH, which manufactures power supply units, CPU coolers, computer cases and case fans.
-The main target groups for products in the be quiet! range are PC enthusiasts and gamers as well as smaller and larger PC integrators.
+be quiet! is a German computer hardware brand owned by Listan GmbH, which manufactures power supply units, CPU coolers, computer cases and case fans.
+The main target groups for products in the be quiet! range are PC enthusiasts and computer game players as well as system integrators.
 The company's headquarters is in Glinde, close to Hamburg.
-At present, the firm also has branches in Poland, Taiwan and China.
+At present, the firm also has branches in Poland, China and Taiwan.
 The products of be quiet! are directly sold from Glinde to distributors and resellers worldwide.
 However, the major market of the be quiet! brand is Europe.

 History

-The be quiet! brand was registered in 2002 as a trademark of Listan GmbH.
+The be quiet! trademark was registered in 2002 by Listan GmbH.
 Initially only PC power supplies equipped with noise-minimizing technology were marketed under the brand name.
 From 2008, it was decided to add products for the cooling of PCs (CPU coolers and case fans) to the be quiet! range in addition to power supplies.
 In 2014, be quiet! added PC cases to the product portfolio.

 The readers of the German computer magazine PC Games Hardware elected be quiet!
 "Manufacturer of the Year" in the PSU category.
-Also in the election of the leading German online magazines Hardwareluxx be quiet! was chosen by the readers as "Manufacturer of the Year" in the PSU category.
-According to regular studies by the GfK Group, based on the numbers of units sold be quiet! is consistently concluded as market leader in Germany for PC power supplies, from 2006 to their latest study in 2017.
+Also, in the election of the leading German online magazine Hardwareluxx, be quiet! was chosen by the readers as "Manufacturer of the Year" in the PSU category.
+According to regular studies by the GfK Group, based on the numbers of units sold, be quiet! is consistently concluded as a market leader in Germany for PC power supplies, from 2006 to their latest study in 2017.